medavox/PaituSite/README.md

 * Date page written, and/or date last updated
 * Clickable list of tags this page has
 * Multiple Author support?
+* able to link between different pages on blog